Application Fee and Checklist

 Course by Course Evaluation (Non-US Institutions except Canadian AAU-Affiliated Schools)

 Study Abroad Programs.
-An applicant receiving a degree from a US college or university who has participated in a study abroad program does not need to submit a WES evaluation for that program IF the course names and grades from the program abroad appear on their main transcript.
-If the course names and grades from the exchange program do not appear on their main transcript and they attended the program for only one or two semesters, they may have the study abroad institution send us an official (paper) transcript instead of submitting a WES evaluation.
-However, if the study abroad program was longer than two semesters, they must submit a WES course-by-course evaluation from the study abroad program in addition to their official main transcript.
+If you are receiving a degree from a US college or university and have participated in a study abroad program, you do not need to submit a course-by-course evaluation for that program IF the course names and grades from the program abroad appear on your main transcript.
+If the course names and grades from the exchange program do not appear on your main transcript and you attended the program for only one or two semesters, you may have the study abroad institution send us an official (paper) transcript instead of submitting a course-by-course evaluation.
+However, if the study abroad program was longer than two semesters, you must submit a course-by-course evaluation for the study abroad program in addition to your official main transcript.

 Letters of Recommendation